Vivekpkd/Vivekpkd.github.io/content/fee-autosar.md

 ## 📌 Key Benefits of FEE

-- ✔️Eliminates the need for hardware EEPROM
+-✔️ Eliminates the need for hardware EEPROM
-- ✔️Improves Flash endurance via wear leveling
+-✔️ Improves Flash endurance via wear leveling
-- ✔️Supports fast, small-size writes
+-✔️ Supports fast, small-size writes
-- ✔️Manages block integrity and recovery
+-✔️ Manages block integrity and recovery
-- ✔️Widely used for:
+-✔️ Widely used for:
     - a)Configuration data
     - b)DTC storage
     - c)System parameters
 ---

 If you're working on AUTOSAR BSW or memory services, understanding FEE is essential.